Corporate Board Resume Sample

 Profile or Summary

-This can be a paragraph of three to five sentences or a few highly-relevant bulleted statements.
+This can be a paragraph of three to five sentences or a few highly relevant bulleted statements.
 You want to highlight your knowledge of, connections in, and commitment to the industry or community in which the board is involved.
-You only want to spotlight key impacts or skill sets related to the board role.
+You only want to spotlight information or skill sets related to the board role.

 Board & Committee Experience

-On a board resume, this section should appear on the file’s first page and before Employment Experience – if you have had any board or committee commitments.ย Outline each position you held, the name of the organization it was with, and the dates you were involved (even if they are irrelevant to the position of interest because they still demonstrate your commitment and leadership skills).
+This section often appears on the file’s first page and before Employment Experience if you have held relevant board or committee commitments.ย Outline each position you held, the name of the organization it was with, and the dates you were involved.
 You may also consider sharing a bit about each organization’s size/type/industry, along with the board’s mandate.

-Include one to three bullet statements sharing specific achievements or accomplishments within each role.
-Be sure to focus on relevant skill sets applied or learnt.
+If possible, share one to three bullet statements sharing specific achievements or accomplishments within each role.
+Be sure to focus on relevant skill sets applied or learned.
 Even if you only provided guidance or evaluation, share an example of how you participated and added value to each role.

 Employment Experience